How to Use Keywords for Search Engine Optimization

 Keywords are the exact words or phrases people type into search engines.
 They help connect users’ searches with the content on your website.

 For example, if someone searches for “affordable web design,” including that phrase on your website can help it show up in search results.
 Using the right keywords ensures that your content reaches the people who are actively looking for your products or services.
+Using the right keywords for search engine optimization ensures that your content reaches the people who are actively looking for your products or services.

 Why Keywords Are Important for SEO